HISTORY OF FATHERS DAY

 The holiday was first canonized by Pope Hallmark in 1582 in the Papal Bull entitled Quando Ipso Facto Volare FTD Que Sera Sera which roughly translated means “When you care enough to send the very best.”
 This was confirmed years later in the United States when one of the founding matriarchs, Ma Bell ordained and established both Mother’s Day and Father’s Day in an attempt to help bolster the fledgling nation’s telecommunication coffers.
 It is well known that Mother’s Day generally posts the highest volume of long-distance telephone calls of any single day of the year.
 It is not as well known that Father’s Day posts the highest volume of long-distance collect calls.

-Since the early 20th century it was celebrated largely due to the promotion of the Lions Club.
+Today, since the early 20th century it is celebrated largely by the promotion of the Lions Club.
 While not the first celebration of its kind this led to the first presidential proclamation to honor fathers in 1966 by Lyndon B. Johnson.
 His successor Richard Nixon made it a permanent holiday by signing it into law.
 The holiday is celebrated on the third Sunday of June, to give loving children plenty of time to buy last minute Father’s Day presents.

-Everyone has had a father, but not everyone can be a father, especially if you are a woman.
-But there are few challenges in the world that are more rewarding than being a father.
+Everyone has had a father, but not everyone can be a father.
+Nevertheless, there are few challenges in the world that are more rewarding than being a father.
 It is a special joy and a great honor.

 It is noteworthy, as we celebrate Father’s Day, that the Bible refers to the Almighty as Father.